laha35/laha35/README.md

 C#, Python, JavaScript, TypeScript, NodeJS

 ### 🛠️ I can use these stacks
-svelte, discord.js, discord.py, express, sql
+next.js, svelte, discord.js, discord.py, express, sql

  ### 🌏 I can do these things.
-Korean(Native), English(about 60%), Japanese(less than 10%) and Lead the team
+Korean(Native), English(about 60%), Japanese(less than 10%)

  ### ✅ More infomation.
  + I am interseted in Earthquake, Geology, Medical, Railway.